SuniAnalytics/Amazon_Vine_Analysis/README.md

 ## Objective

-  Goal of the project is to anlayze amazon review program (Vine) to anlayze if there is any bias towards favorable reviews.
+  Goal of the project is to anlayze amazon reviews program (Vine) to anlayze if there is any bias towards favorable reviews.
-  To execute the project, used pySpark to run the ETL process to extract, transform and load into AWS RDS instance.
-Further, anlayse the data to key questions and provide insights.
+  To execute the project, used pySpark to run the ETL process to extract, transform and load into AWS RDS and pgadmin instance.
+Further, anlaysed the data to answer key questions and provide insights.

 ## Results